I have written extensively about Being an Entrepreneur in the past.

-For example, Entrepreneur suggests starting a coaching business as a way to make money while helping others achieve their goals.
+For example, the Entrepreneur Website suggests starting a coaching business as a way to make money while helping others achieve their goals.

 Your area of expertise could be business, fitness, parenting, or something else entirely!
 Along the same lines, someone who has professional expertise could start a consulting business in their field.

 To start your coaching or consulting business, you’ll want to set up your own website and social media accounts, then connect with potential clients to provide services.
 As well as face to face, many coaches and consultants hold sessions primarily over the phone, through video chats, or by holding webinars.

 Work-Life Balance as a Mompreneur – Is It Possible?

 The catch is that you can’t expect it to happen without an effort.